TobiasVanDyk/Teensy4-USB-Audio-DAC-and-Volume-Control/README.md

 <br>

 ### Initial testing and further construction details:
 Initial testing with 2 volume up/down pushbuttons, and also with a roary encoder as volume control.
-Also another view of the case lid.
 <p align="center">
 <img src="UsbAudioVolumeButtons2.png" width="940" />
 <br>